hhvm/user-documentation/guides/hack/06-functions/04-calling-a-function.md

 $hypot = \sqrt($dx*$dx + $dy*$dy);
 ```

-Here, we use Pythagoras’ Theorem to find the hypotenuse of a right-triangle.
+Here, we use Pythagoras' Theorem to find the hypotenuse of a right-triangle.
 The call to the library function `sqrt` contains one argument,
 of type `float`, and it returns a value of the same type.

 Hack supports recursion; that is, a function can call itself directly or indirectly.
 For example: